grannycart/grannycart.github.io/dopecentury/index.md

 * Listen to Dopesmoker (1 hour, 3 minutes) while writing.
 Don't have to write the _whole_ time, but can't do anything else.
 * Writing can be about anything, but it should be fiction focused on crafting aesthetic.
 * Keep meta-writing to a minimum.
 Put notes in comments in the .md files if you have them, but focus on creating narrative content.
+* Do not edit afterwards, keep it raw (well, maybe a few embarassing typo fixes...)
 * Repeat (at least) 100 times.
 (In cycling, a "century" is a 100 mile (or kilometer) ride.
 So the initial goal here is to listen to Dopesmoker 100 times.)

 ## RSS